LinMarc1210/CVPDL_2025_HW3/README.md

 # CVPDL 2025 Homework 3: Image Generation

 ## Overview
-This project implements image generation for MNIST images using a custom model train from scratch.
+This project implements image generation for MNIST images using a DDPM train from scratch.

 ## Features
-- Custom dataset handling for MNIST images and annotations.
+- DDPM implementation for mnist dataset
+- FID calculation for result

 ## Installation